zksx/nuzlocke/README.md

 Now the program is ready to run.

-In order to start up the program run the yt.py script with a youtube channels id.
-If your not sure how to find a channels id follow this link https://support.google.com/youtube/answer/3250431?hl=en.
-It's also possible to find other channels id's by using Youtube's API.
+In order to start up the program run the nuzlocke.py script with a youtube channel's id.
+If you're not sure how to find a channel's id follow this link https://support.google.com/youtube/answer/3250431?hl=en.
+It's also possible to find other channels id's by using Youtube's API or by using third party sites.

 ```zsh
 python3 nuzlocke.py <CHANNEL_ID>